BananaBard/BugTrackifyBackend/README.md

 Cloning this proyect and running npm i should install every dependency you need, anyways you can see the needed ones below.

-#Needed dependencies to run project
+Needed dependencies to run project
 - nodemon
 - ts-node
 - typescript
+- cors
+- helmet
 - @types/express
 - @types/node
+- @types/cors

 Developer dependencies: